aws/aws-graviton-getting-started/README.md

 --------|:-:|-------------
 bazel	| [3.4.1+](https://github.com/bazelbuild/bazel/releases) | Pre-built bazel binary for Graviton/Arm64.
 [See below](#bazel-on-linux) for installation.
 ffmpeg  |   4.3+  | Improved performance of libswscale by 50% with better NEON vectorization which improves the performance and scalability of ffmpeg multi-thread encoders.
 The changes are available in FFMPEG version 4.3.
 HAProxy  | 2.4+  | A [serious bug](https://github.com/haproxy/haproxy/issues/958) was fixed.
-Additionally, building with `-march=armv8.2-a` improves HAProxy performance by 4x so please rebuild your code with this flag.
+Additionally, building with `-march=armv8.2-a` [improves HAProxy performance by 4x (up to 2M RPS) so please rebuild your code with this flag.](https://www.haproxy.com/blog/haproxy-forwards-over-2-million-http-requests-per-second-on-a-single-aws-arm-instance/).
 OpenH264 | [2.1.1+](https://github.com/cisco/openh264/releases/tag/v2.1.1) | Pre-built Cisco OpenH264 binary for Graviton/Arm64.
 PCRE2   | 10.34+  | Added NEON vectorization to PCRE's JIT to match first and pairs of characters.
 This may improve performance of matching by up to 8x.
 This fixed version of the library now is shipping with Ubuntu 20.04 and PHP 8.
 PHP     | 7.4+    | PHP 7.4 includes a number of performance improvements that increase perf by up to 30%